DewofyourYouth/dew-blog/content/post/elixir-cheatsheet/index.md

 Output:

 ```
-An error occured: 'Shay's mom' 😭
+An error occured: 'The sky is falling!' 😭
 Hurray!
-'Not Shay's mom!' 🎉
+'Everything is under control.' 🎉
 I don't know what to do with this: 'Davie Crocket' 🤷
 ```